suksat/SpringSecurityJWT/README.md

 ### Testing the Application

 1. Clone the repository to your local machine.
-2. Open the project in IntelliJ IDEA.
+2. Open the project in IntelliJ IDEA or compatible IDE.
 3. Configure the project dependencies in the `pom.xml` file.
 Make sure you have the required dependencies and their correct versions.
 4. Build the project using Maven: `mvn clean install`.
 5. To run the application: